 Our Mission: To utilize our personal lived experience and training to promote voice and choice for young people to be actively engaged in their own services and the service delivery system.
-We do this by ensuring the integrity of Youth Peer Advocate (YPA) services for young people by the young adults who once received services themselves.
+We do this by ensuring the integrity of training and credentialing for Youth Peer Advocate (YPA) services.
 The Youth Peer Services Advisory Council (YPSAC) is responsible for:

-- Overseeing and advising on the training and credentialing of YPAs;
+Advise the training and credentialing of YPAs;

-- Provide secondary reviews of credential applications when necessary;
+Provide secondary reviews of credential applications when necessary;

-- Act as a sanctioning body for individual violations of the YPA Code Of Ethics;
+Act as a sanctioning body for individual violations of the YPA Code of Ethics;

-- Advise and review training relevant to YPA Credentialing, and continued education;
+Advise and review training relevant to YPA Credentialing, and continued education;